Libya: Politics and elections

-Following the 2012 elections, Freedom House improved Libya's rating from Not Free to Partly Free, and now considers the country to be an electoral democracy.
+Following the 2012 elections, Freedom House improved Libya's rating from Not Free to Partly Free and considered the country an electoral democracy.
 Gaddafi merged civil and sharia courts in 1973.
-Civil courts now employ sharia judges who sit in regular courts of appeal and specialise in sharia appellate cases.
-Laws regarding personal status are derived from Islamic law.
+As of 2013, civil courts employed sharia judges in regular courts of appeal as specialists in sharia appellate cases.
+Laws regarding personal status are derived from Islamic law as of 2011.
 At a meeting of the European Parliament Committee on Foreign Affairs on 2 December 2014, UN Special Representative Bernardino León described Libya as a non-state.
 An agreement to form a national unity government was signed on 17 December 2015.
 Under the terms of the agreement, a nine-member Presidency Council and a seventeen-member interim Government of National Accord would be formed, with a view to holding new elections within two years.
-The House of Representatives would continue to exist as a legislature and an advisory body, to be known as the State Council, will be formed with members nominated by the General National Congress (2014).
+The House of Representatives would continue to exist as a legislature, and an advisory body called the State Council would have members nominated by the General National Congress (2014).
+The formation of an interim unity government was announced on 5 February 2021, after its members were elected by the Libyan Political Dialogue Forum (LPDF).
+74 members of the LPDF cast ballots for four-member slates, which would fill positions including prime minister and the head of the Presidential Council.
+After no slates reached a 60% vote threshold, the two leading groups competed in a run-off election.
+Mohamed al-Menfi, a former ambassador to Greece, became head of the Presidential Council.